sid-hack3r/web-scrap/README.md

 # Technology
 # Cookies
 # Robots.txt
-# and Directory find using wordlist.txt like dirb
+# and Directory finding using wordlist.txt like dirb
 # Thank you